ENSwR/simulation/README.md

 This simulation requires a plain-text configuration file to be provided.

 ## Outputs
-During runtime this simulation prints the current running timestep to console.
+During runtime this simulation prints the actively running timestep to console.
 Upon completion, the simulation's seed number will be printed to console.
 If the config file does not specify a seed, then the seed will be randomly generated.